tenkiller/tenkiller.github.io/_drafts/processor-pipeline.md

 instruction is fetched on every iteration (cycle).
 Secondly, there are no checks for dependencies between instructions.
 So, if an instruction depends on the outcome of a previous instruction, it won't wait to execute.

-One way to solve the first problem is to implement the functions of the pipeline as promises.
-This way we can just "fire and forget" each step; however, there will be no synchronicity between operations.
-I can live with that, because I'm not actually trying to implement a full-featured simulation of a processor pipeline.
+A naive way to solve the first problem is to implement the functions of the pipeline as promises.
+This way we can just "fire and forget" each step.
+However, that isn't parallel programming.
+These operations are still synchronous.
+We need to be able to execute each function on the same cycle.
+I sort of have to live with this limitation, given my chosen language.
+But that's ok.
 Like I said before, this exercise is simply a means to gain a deeper understanding into how these things function.
+To solve the second problem, a smart choice is to implement dynamic instruction scheduling, &aacute; la [Tomasulo's algorithm](https://en.wikipedia.org/wiki/Tomasulo_algorithm).
+That's a topic for a future post.

 ### A Better Implementation (But Still Flawed)